 - Milestone: Boards can be grouped by Milestones, which represent a bigger goal in your roadmap.
 You can select an existing one or create a new one directly.
 Milestones will be explained below.

 - Start date: This date determines when the board should be started.
 This value is very important, as it will affect how metrics are calculated and will keep the estimations meaningful.
 We’ll explain this in more detail below.
-It will be displayed on the Calendar and Gantt chart for premium users.
+It will be displayed on the Calendar, and Burndown and Gantt chart for premium users.
 This value can be left empty for boards that do not represent a time-boxed iteration or sprint.

 - General info: This is a Markdown-based text field where you can add extended information about the board.

 Once an iteration board has started, you are going to spend most of your time in two sections: the kanban board, for tracking the progress of work items, and the metrics or the dashboards, for getting information about how’s everything going compared to your initial estimations.

 Note: When you are working on a board, you might want it to be opened by default when you access the kanban board or selected when you are creating items.
 For this to happen, you need to set the board as project default by going to Administration → Boards & milestones, and clicking on the star icon that appears on the right when hovering over the board.
 You can also do it directly from the Boards section, by hovering over the board and clicking on the star icon that appears on the right.